Savernake Forest

 Savernake Forest stands on a Cretaceous chalk plateau between Marlborough and Great Bedwyn in Wiltshire, England.
 Its area is approximately 4500 acre.

 Most of the forest lies within the civil parish of Savernake.
-It is privately owned by the Earl of Cardigan and his son Viscount Savernake, and is administered by trustees.
+It is privately owned by the Marquess of Ailesbury and his son the Earl of Cardigan, and is administered by trustees.
 Since 1939 the timber of the forest has been managed by Forestry England on a 999-year lease.
 The private status of Savernake Forest is maintained by shutting the forest to the public one day per year.

 Geography

 Savernake's landform is rolling downland, dissected by both dry and wet valleys.
 The valleys within the forest, of which there are four, are all dry, and the presence of Cretaceous deposits of Clay-with-Flints creates the damp, heavy soils suited to dense cover of oak and beech.
 There are patches of poor drainage and wet soil.